vleam/vleam/README.md

 Similarly to how Typescript helped Javascript handle what considered a large application in 2016, Gleam can help with what's considered large today.
 Many apps already exists that are not going to be rewritten.
-No reason why they shouldn't benefit from useful innovations, especially if that benefit can be introduced slowly and incrementally, and if it means less Typescript.
+No reason why they shouldn't benefit from useful innovations, especially when they can be introduced slowly and incrementally, and particularly if it means less Typescript.

 Vleam consists of the following parts:

 1. A Vite plugin that:

 - Allows the use of `<script lang="gleam">` in Vue's SFC
-- Loads [vite-gleam](https://github.com/Enderchief/gleam-tools/tree/master/packages/vite-gleam) to import gleam files in JS/TS
+- Allows improting `.gleam` files in Javascript/Typescript.

 2. A set of bindings to Vue's APIs.